Kara Lang

 Kara Elise Lang Romero (born 22 October 1986) is a former Canadian soccer player and current sports analyst, who represented her country in two FIFA World Cups and the Olympic Games, and played club soccer for Vancouver Whitecaps Women.
 She is the youngest woman to be named to Canada National Women's Team, making her National Team debut on 1 March 2002 at the Algarve Cup in Portugal at age 15.
 Lang retired on 5 January 2011 at the age of 24 due to recurring knee and ACL injuries.
 Lang began a comeback in 2013, with her ambition being to help Canada in the 2015 FIFA Women's World Cup, but suffered a third ACL injury in February 2014, effectively ending her comeback.

-She now has two sons and a daughter with professional baseball player Ricky Romero.
+She now has two sons and a daughter with retired professional baseball pitcher Ricky Romero.

 She was inducted into the Canadian Soccer Hall of Fame as a player in November 2015.

 Personal life

-As of 2015, Lang is married to former baseball player Ricky Romero.
+As of 2026, Lang is married to former baseball player Ricky Romero.
 The couple are parents to two sons and a daughter.